Audit Trail

 * Conduct compliance audits of investor onboarding and order processing.

-* Investigate exceptions in payment reconciliation and KYC overrides.
+* Investigate exceptions in payment reconciliation, cancellations, and KYC overrides.

 * Monitor manual actions by admins, such as creating investors or orders.